phpvms/docs/docs/acars/install-server.md

 ## 1. Module Installation

-For the server-side installation, the `VMSAcars` folder must be copied into the `modules` folder:
+For the server-side installation, open the `Web/v7` folder and copy the `VMSAcars` into your `phpvms/modules` folder:

 ![](img/copy_module_folder.png)